openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0004-release-data-in-catalog-info-files.rst

 * Currently we have 2 high-level metadata files that will live in every repo.
 The ``openedx.yaml`` file and the ``catalog-info.yaml`` file.

-* The only information in ``openedx.yaml`` that is still useful and kept up-to-date is ``release`` tag that tells you what repos are part of the twice-annual Open edX release.
+* The only information in ``openedx.yaml`` that is still useful and kept up-to-date is the ``release`` tag that tells you what repos are part of the twice-annual Open edX release.

 Decision
 ********